todun/apostrophe-open-museum-tutorial/tutorials/10-first-piece-widget.md

 In addition to placing pieces into you pages, you can also include them on pages as a widget.
 A piece widget is a special Apostrophe widget that easily gives users the ability to add one or more pieces to the page.

-To create a pieces widget, first, use the CLI to make a widget.
-Note that it must match the existing piece's name.
-Naming the widget after the piece's module name will create the association between this new widget and the data contained in the the Artworks' pieces.

-`apostrophe create-widget artworks-widget`

-QUESTION TO ANSWER: Is there a special [CLI](#link-to-cli?) command for piece widgets?
+When we used the CLI to [create the artworks piece](link-to-previous-step) we used the `--widget` flag to also generate the files and folders needed for a piece-widget

-This command creates a module directory named `artwork-widget` that contains `views/widget.html` and `index.js`
+That command creates a module directory named `artwork-widget` that contains `views/widget.html` and `index.js`

 ## Piece Widget Default fields